metarhia/swayer/CONTRIBUTING.md

-For bug reports please describe the bug with a clear and concise description, steps to reproduce the behavior (usage example or test), expected behavior, provide OS, Node.js and Impress version, you can upload screenshots and any additional context for better understanding.
+For bug reports please describe the bug with a clear and concise description, steps to reproduce the behavior (usage example or test), expected behavior, provide OS, Browser and Swayer version, you can upload screenshots and any additional context for better understanding.

 Please don't open an issue to ask questions.

-Issues on GitHub are intended to be related to problems and feature requests so we recommend not using this medium to ask them here grin.
+Issues on GitHub are intended to be related to problems and feature requests, so we recommend not using this medium to ask them here grin.
 Thanks for understanding!